ucsd-cse8a-sp24/ucsd-cse8a-sp24.github.io/syllabus.md

 We may adjust the above scale to be more lenient (depending on a number of factors that we will not publicize), but we guarantee that we will not adjust the scale to make it harder to get a better grade.
 We will not adjust the scale for individual students.
+We will not round grades up.

 <h3>Lectures</h3>